 Can you take a boat to Greece?

 You are only about 25km from the Greek island of Rhodes.
-There are lots of day trips organised, but you will pay about 50€ when you book the trip as an excursion (and not with a pirate ship!).
+There are lots of day trips organized, but you will pay about 50€ when you book the trip as an excursion (and not with a pirate ship!).
 These day trips are fun (we went to Samos from Kusadasi), but the province of Muglia – in other words in Turkey – has so much to see!
 You can see photo’s of our travels through the province on the blog, ‘Turkey’s most beautiful coast’.

 I don’t suppose there’s a disco boat?